louismitc/fern_portfolio/projects/ipcc-ar6.md

 order: 4
 ---

-### Task

 With the IPCC AR6 report being released, I was tasked to create engaging graphics that not only pulled the reader in, but was also able to explain the key takeaways from the IPCC report.
 I was lucky enough to be able to receive embargoed materials the morning of the release, giving around 8 hours for creation, review, and publication.

-### Solution

-I decided it would be best for the title slide to be different and unique to the other slides, to engage the scrolling viewer, who would also be likely exposed to a lot of IPCC content, due to Climate Live's audience demographic.
-Using composites and multiple effects, I created a title slide.
-I had to spend some time on the title effect to ensure that it was not only visually engaging but also accessible to read.
+The title slide was creating using multiple video effects and composites to hook the viewer - we knew that scrolling audiences would be exposed to a lot of IPCC content, so it was vital to make ours as engaging as possible.
+Additional time was spent on the title effects to ensure that it was not only visually engaging, but also accessible to read.

 <img width="1280" alt="Title slide of post" src="/static/img/ipcc-titleopt.gif">